Madz04uk/IBM-AI-Product-Manager-Certification-/README.md

 ##  Next Steps

 I'm now applying these skills to:
-- Build and launch a Chatbot for ecommece website
+- Build and launch a rule based Chatbot for ecommece website
 - Build agentic AI monetization strategies
 - Create an angetic AI worflow to increase traffic and sales for the ecommerce business
 - Integrate dynamic pricing models into product roadmaps